mekowalski/react-photos-app/NOTES.md

 [x] Loop over all the photos from the returned array and return Brand New Component

 - woohoo!!!!!! the searched photos are returned!!!!!!

+# Version 2
+[] Show reasonably sized photos, currently the photos are too large [] Use Grid CSS
+[] Tile the shown photos